McKael/madon/README.md

 ## History

-The library was initially submitted as a PR for gondole.
+This API implementation was initially submitted as a PR for gondole.

-The repository is actually a fork of my gondole branch in order to preserve history and credits.
+The repository is actually a fork of my gondole branch so that history and credits are preserved.

 ## References